CMU-313/nodebb-fall-2025-matcha/UserGuide.md

 - User can see "Anonymous" profile picture if post is anonymous
 - User sees regular profile picture if not anonymous
 - This works in both index and detailed view
+- Anonymous creator's profile picture and name should not be hyperlinked to their account if anonymous

 Why tests are sufficient for covering the changes made:
 The tests are sufficient because they cover the core functionalities that anonymous posting should have.
 This includes that a user can mark a post as anonymous, and upon doing so, the flag is correctly communicated from the front to backend and stored in the database (and persisted through change to that post).
 After this, the tests ensure that posts are displayed appropriately based on this value in the database (masked if anonymous), and that only anonymous posts are masked.
-It is also tested edge cases to ensure that anonymity applies to just a post itself and not the user who created the post.
-It both scenarios tests both that anonymous posts work correctly and non-anonymous posts aren't affected.
+It is also testing edge cases to ensure that anonymity applies to just a post itself and not the user who created the post.
+An anonymous creator's profile picture and name not being hyperlinked to their account is also tested for.
+It tests both scenarios that anonymous posts work correctly and non-anonymous posts aren't affected.

 Feature 3: Private Topics (Nicole and Matthew)